 If you would like to intermit, please discuss this with your funding administrator as soon as possible.
 Your funding administrator is best placed to advise on the financial consequences of intermission.
 Do not solely rely on information from supervisors and College tutors.
 They may not be familiar with your funding scheme's specific terms or have out of date information.

-There are several reasons (e.g. paid sick leave and family leave) why you can continue to receive funding, but this needs to be arranged with your funding administrator as otherwise, by default, intermission means your award is suspended.
+There are several reasons (e.g. Medical Leave and Family Leave) why you can continue to receive funding, but this needs to be arranged with your funding administrator as otherwise, by default, intermission means your award is suspended.

 You are not eligible for a maintenance stipend whilst your award is suspended: you will not be paid.
 If your intermission starts partway through a period for which you have already been paid, you will have to return the part of your stipend covering the time after your intermission started.